 The Consensus Problem

-The whole “I though you were all in agreement” statement falls apart once you understand that science is not a consensus.
-In order for a scientific theory to be considered “true”, or more accurately, for it to be considered the working model of a phenomenon, consensus is not required.
-What is required is that the presented theory fits the observed facts.
+The whole “I though you were all in agreement” statement falls apart once you understand that empirical knowledge is not a consensus.
+In order for a scientific theory to be considered “true”, or more accurately, for it to be considered the working model of a phenomenon, what is required is that the presented theory fits the observed facts.
 Can there be more than one model?
 Sure, it happens all the time.
 However, as more and more data is collected, the observations give more credence to one of the models at the expense of the others.
+Scientific consensus is established when a model shows that it more closely represents reality than the alternatives.

 Take the example of the theory of plate tectonics, the idea that the Earth’s crust is fractured into many smaller plates that float around on the warm, chewy nougat mantle due to the convection of heat between the hot core and the cooler surface.
 When the theory was first presented at the beginning of the 20th century, no one really took it seriously.
 How could the continents drift?
 That’s absurd!
 In the beginning, the “motor” of convection wasn’t known.
 But, similarities in fossils and a variety of geologic features seemed to point to the idea that at sometime in the past, the continents were all mashed together and then somehow broke apart and moved to their present locations.
 Over the years, more and more data was presented to support the idea; the discovery of the mid-ocean ridges, the magnetization of rock samples separated by thousands of miles, the obvious jigsaw-like coastlines of the continents themselves.
 Eventually, a majority of the scientific community could no longer deny that plate tectonics was the preferred model and every aspect of earth science changed.